-The American Academy of Pediatrics (AAP) recommend that avoiding taking children outside for long periods of time if the heat index is greater than 90 degrees Fahrenheit.
+MECC wants to keep all staff members and students in our care and review multiple resources.
+Caring For Our Children, National Resource Center for Health and Safety in Child Care and Early Education is a collection of national standards that represent the best practices, based on evidence, expertise, and experience, for quality health and safety policies and practices for today's early care and education settings. https://nrckids.org/CFOC In addition, the American Academy of Pediatrics (AAP) offers recommendations such as avoiding taking children outside for long periods of time if the heat index is greater than 90 degrees Fahrenheit.
 Prolonged outdoor exposure on extremely hot days can cause children to overheat quickly.
 Heat stroke in children can occur without proper hydration or rest.